Hong Kong bans entry of visitors from China virus province

 The New York-based Wildlife Conservation Society called on China to make the ban permanent.

 The U.S. State Department said it will relocate personnel at its Wuhan consulate to the United States, while Japan was working with China to arrange a charter flight for Japanese nationals to return from Wuhan.
+Around 50 Italians in Wuhan and the Hubei region were offered transport out.

 The outbreak has prompted widening curbs on movements within China, with Wuhan, a city of 11 million, on virtual lockdown and transport links all-but severed except for emergency vehicles.